Find out whether React Native or Swift is the perfect technology for building your iOS app.

 Choosing between React Native and Swift means also routing for cross-platform or native app development.
 Which one will you pick?
 Creating a native app with Swift or building a cross-platform app with React Native?
 Let’s see what those mobile development approaches have to offer.

 Low development costs.
 Cross-platform mobile app development is cost-efficient.
 Put simply, you get not one but several apps in the end.
 Just think about all the money you save by not hiring a separate team for your Android application.
-Also, native iOS developers usually have high salaries, while cross-platform mobile developers will charge you less.
+Also, native iOS developers for hire usually have high salaries, while cross-platform mobile developers will charge you less.

 High code reusability and fast apps development.
 Remarkably, you can reuse up to 90% of React Native code between iOS and Android apps.
 This means you can build several apps with React Native and so it lightning fast.